FabiolaLara/MechaCar_Statistical_Analysis-/README.md

 Let's answer some questions that could take us deeply if we want to compare metrics about competitors vs the MechaCar data set.

 + **What metric or metrics are you going to test?**
-Altought there are many metrics that can be taken in analysing cars, the metrics thougth and that I would consider are: cost, fuel efficiency, HP, maintenance cost and safety rating.
+Altought there are many metrics that can be taken in analysing cars, the metrics thougth and that I would consider are: cost, fuel efficiency (mpg), HP, maintenance cost and safety rating.
 We can realized that the only one metric in our MechaCar to be usefuel is mpg if we want to have a result of these data set versus the competitors.

 + **What is the null hypothesis or alternative hypothesis?**
 The null hypothesis could be that choosing these metrics you can say a car have all the neccesary or specific characteritcs needed to buy a car for a client.